 For about five years there’s been a steady stream of infringement cases in the world of pop music.
 We’ve seen Katy Perry, Robin Thicke, Justin Timberlake, Lizzo, Juice WRLD, Carrie Underwood, Justin Bieber, Ed Sheeran (repeatedly), Taylor Swift, Miley Cyrus, and Childish Gambino, off the top of my head, all in the news facing infringement accusations.

 Two cases in particular, “Blurred Lines” and “Dark Horse” are most blamed for having established this climate of fear and paralysis.
 In 2015, Marvin Gaye’s estate won a 7.3M verdict that said Robin Thicke and Pharrell Williams’ “Blurred Lines” was too similar to Gaye’s “Got To Give It Up.”
-Then more recently in 2019, Katy Perry and cowriters of her biggest hit “Dark Horse” lost a 2.8M verdict for sounding too much like a Christian rap track called “Joyful Noise.”
+Then more recently in 2019, Katy Perry and cowriters of her biggest hit “Dark Horse” lost a 2.8M verdict for sounding too much like a Christian rap track called “Joyful Noise.

-I say, neither “Blurred Lines” nor “Dark Horse” set any precedents.
+I say, neither “Blurred Lines” nor “Dark Horse” set any meaningful precedents.
 There was no seismic shift in copyright law.
-The Marvin Gaye team will not gladly cop to having successfully sued over being influenced.
+The Marvin Gaye team by the way does not gladly cop to having successfully sued over Pharell being “influenced.”
 They fought on substantial similarity, not of a groove, nor a feel, nor a vibe, nor a style, but of the actual notes, as per usual.
-And as for “Dark Horse” despite a recent amicus by a bunch of music professors and musicologists that blames the jury (lame, you guys), and evidently thinks it’s going to get the court to reverse the jury’s opinion (I’ll eat my hat), and goes on about how the extrinsic standard wasn’t met and therefore the intrinsic test should never have had its moment (read that as: “the notes didn’t match, so the jury should never have considered whether the songs sound alike to their ears.”).
-Well, Joyful Noise’s musicologist said the notes matched plenty, and he explained to the jury that that’s why the songs might sound the same to their ears.
+And as for “Dark Horse” despite a recent amicus by a bunch of music professors and musicologists which, first, blames the jury a lot, and second, hopes the court might reverse the jury’s opinion (I’ll eat my hat), and goes on at length (correctly) about how the extrinsic standard wasn’t met and therefore the intrinsic test should never have had its moment (read that as: “the notes didn’t match, so the jury should never have been asked whether the songs sound alike to their ears.”).
+So it was a big courtroom mistake.
+But that’s not how it went at all.
+Joyful Noise’s musicologist said the notes matched plenty, and he explained to the jury that that’s why the songs might sound the same to their ears.
 The jury understood, believed, and agreed.
-In other words, the plaintiffs in both of these cases educated and persuaded their juries; that’s the job; that’s our system.
+In other words, the plaintiffs in both of these cases educated and persuaded their juries.
+That’s the job; that’s our system.
+What’s new here?

 And in that same Rolling Stone article, Joel Timen, vice president of A&R and publishing at Curb Word Entertainment, was quoted saying, “A lot of my songwriters have been asking more questions: ‘Does this melody or pre-chorus section remind you of anything?
 Should we be careful?’”

 Yes, please do be careful!
-Nothing new here.
+Nothing new there.
 If your melody reminds you of something, make sure it isn’t too much the same as that something.
 If it is, scrap it or change it!
 Sorry, but that’s the deal!
 Always was.

-As I think he meant it, he’s right.
-If he’s mindful of originality but finds all the lines have been blurred out — the net effect of a wave of bad verdicts and spurious lawsuits — indeed it’d be a shame if instead of writing a great and original hook, he’s too wary his pinky toe might brush against a landmine.
+Another great Times article by Ben Sisario, ‘Blurred Lines’ on Their Minds, Songwriters Create Nervously quoted songwriter Evan Bogart, who has written for Beyoncé, Rihanna, and Madonna, saying “I shouldn’t be thinking about legal precedent when I am trying to write a chorus.”
+And that’s fine.
+If he’s mindful of originality but is tied up because all the boundaries have been blurred out — the net effect of a wave of bad verdicts and spurious lawsuits — indeed it’d be a shame if instead of writing a great and original hook, he’s too wary his pinky toe might brush against a landmine.
 We don’t want that.
 We want him writing great hooks for us all to groove to.